 We do it everyday.

-We do it when we don’t explode at our colleague or boss for making our jobs harder.
+They’re managed when we don’t explode at our colleague or boss for making our jobs harder.

 Managing loneliness is exactly the same.